janosh/blog/content/posts/2019-01-21~react-hooks-modal/react-hooks-modal.md

 export default Projects
 ```

-Essentially only 4 lines of code suffice to control the list of modals and 3 of those do other things as well.
+So basically just 4 lines of code to control the list of modals (and 3 of those do other things as well).
 All in all a big win for React hooks I'd say.
-Just compare to how much code the class implementation needed.
+For comparison, this is how much code the class implementation needed.

 ```jsx
 import React from 'react'